aave/docs-gho/docs/concepts/how-gho-works/risk-man-mitigations.md

 - Locked oracle pricing
 - Governance set interest rates

-Please see the How GHO Works page for detailed explanations of each stability mechanism.
+Please see the "[GHO Implementation](gho-implementation.md)" page for explanations of the stability mechanisms.